ansible/molecule/doc/source/installation.rst

 .. warning::

-  Pip v19 series has an isolation bug of setuptools being exposed to the package build env.
+  Pip v19 series has an :gh:`isolation bug <pypa/pip/issues/6264>` of
+  setuptools being exposed to the package build env.
 That is why it's highly recommended to upgrade user setuptools even when using a proper virtualenv as shown above.

 Requirements
 ------------